-An intensive fox control program was implemented in the surrounding release area prior to the release of the OBPs.
+An intensive fox-control program was implemented in the surrounding release area before the release of the OBPs.
 Control continued throughout the release trial but at a lower intensity (Menkhorst, 1997).
-The soft-release method was also employed with birds being housed in the holding aviary for approximately a month at the start of August (Menkhorst, 1997).
+The soft-release method was also employed, with birds being housed in the holding aviary for about a month at the start of August (Menkhorst, 1997).
 Access to the aviary and supplementary food were provided for an additional three weeks after release.
-The release occurred in August to enable the birds to have a couple of weeks to acclimatise to the wild environment and the opportunity to integrate with the wild birds before migration to Tasmania which normally occurs in late September (Smales et al., 2000).
+The release occurred in August to enable the birds to have a couple of weeks to acclimatise to the wild environment and the opportunity to integrate with the wild birds before migrating to Tasmania, which normally occurs in late September (Smales et al., 2000).

-Radio-tracking of the released birds indicated that all birds appeared to have survived for over three weeks and disappeared around the time when wild birds depart on their southwards migration.
-These birds were never seen again in either of the breeding or non-breeding ranges although it was suspected that they successfully migrated to Tasmania (Loyn et al., 2005).
+Radio-tracking of the released birds indicated that all appeared to have survived for over three weeks, and they disappeared around the time when wild birds depart on their southward migration.
+It was suspected that the birds successfully migrated to Tasmania (Loyn et al., 2005), with a report of three of these birds at Birchs Inlet, but the observation was not 100% accepted as the birds were only observed once by only one observer (P. Menkhorst, pers. comm.).
 Outcomes from this first mainland-release indicated that released captive-bred birds could initially survive in saltmarsh environments, being able to adapt to local conditions and food sources (Menkhorst, 1997).

-13.8.5 Western Treatment Plant, Victoria
+15.8.5 Western Treatment Plant, Victoria

 In 2004, six captive-bred birds from Healesville Sanctuary fitted with radio-transmitters were released near Point Wilson at The Spit Nature Conservation Reserve (Loyn et al., 2005).
-This release aimed to evaluate the current suitability of the Big Marsh saltmarsh area as valuable habitat for OBPs in conjunction with a grazing trial (see section 10.7; OBPRT, 2006a).
-The Big Marsh area was a traditionally important habitat to OBPs up until the mid-1980s when light grazing of sheep stopped (Loyn et al., 2005).
+This release aimed to evaluate the current suitability of the Big Marsh saltmarsh area as valuable habitat for OBPs in conjunction with a grazing trial (see Section 12.7; OBPRT, 2006a).
+The Big

+Marsh area was a traditionally important habitat to OBPs up until the mid-1980s, when light grazing of sheep stopped (Loyn et al., 2005).

-Only one of the released birds used the Big Marsh habitat for less than a day signifying that the habitat had deteriorated in value to OBPs and required restoration.
+Only one of the released birds used the Big Marsh habitat for less than a day, signifying that the habitat had deteriorated in value to OBPs and required restoration.
 Released birds failed to behave as a coherent flock, foraging and roosting in different locations on the mainland (Loyn et al., 2005).
-The release however provided the first confirmation that released captive-bred birds can successfully migrate south to Tasmania after being released on the mainland (birds were observed at Birchs Inlet but didn't remain there to breed; Loyn et al., 2005).
+However, the release provided the first confirmation that released captive-bred birds can successfully migrate south to Tasmania after being released on the mainland (birds were observed at Birchs Inlet but didn't remain there to breed; Loyn et al., 2005).

-In April 2017, 11 captive-bred birds were released at the WTP to increase the number of birds present within winter habitat utilised by wild individuals.
-For more information about this release please refer to section 10.12.
+In April 2017, mainland releases were recommended by the OBPRT to determine if naturally migrating birds are attracted to sites already occupied by OBPs.
+This could help influence the choice of winter habitat for naïve birds and consequently improve winter survival rates of both wild juveniles and released captive-bred birds.
+Eleven captive-bred birds were released at the WTP to increase the number of birds present within winter habitat utilised by wild individuals.
+For more information about this release, see Section 15.8.

-13.9 Translocation strategy
+15.9 Translocation strategy

-The movement of individuals between the captive and wild populations is considered to be crucial to meet the objectives of the recovery plan especially through the exchange of genetic material to reduce genetic deficiencies in both populations (DELWP, 2016).
+The movement of individuals between the captive and wild populations is considered to be crucial to meet the objectives of the Recovery Plan, especially through the exchange of genetic material to reduce genetic deficiencies in both populations (DELWP, 2016).
 It is envisioned that the continued release of captive-bred birds will also increase the population growth rate in the wild and preserve wild behaviours including migration (DELWP, 2016).